-The purpose of the South Orange County Community College District Planning and Decision-Making Manual is threefold.
+The purpose of the South Orange County Community College District Planning and Decision-Making Manual is three-fold.
 First, the manual describes the district-wide decision-making philosophy and strategic planning procedures.
 It shows connections among the councils and committees, the Chancellor, the Board of Trustees, the colleges, and District Services.
-Second, the manual clarifies the roles, responsibilities, and scopes of the authority of the district constituent groups as required by ACCJC accreditation standards; the California Education Code; and Title 5, California Code of Regulations.
+Second, the manual clarifies the roles, responsibilities, and scopes of the authority of the district constituent groups as required by ACCJC policies, eligibility requirements, and accreditation standards; the California Education Code; and Title 5, California Code of Regulations.
 Third, it is the intent of the South Orange County Community College District to be communicative with its employees.
 The following are major channels of communication used district-wide.